 Over the past several weeks, I’ve had the honor of presenting to two Brand Innovators Summits in Minneapolis and Chicago on the Future of TV.
 Like all conferences, I learned as much as I shared, and now I want to share with you what I’ve learned.
-But first, I had to go to a mountain top in the Rockies.
+But first, I had to go to Iceland.
 Which was pretty great.

 The future of TV is, well, unlike anything you’ve experienced in TV but everything like you’ve experienced in digital.
 The fact is that giant screen in your living or family room has become, for all practical purposes, a giant computer.
 It has chips in it, an IP address, and, most likely, high speed internet flooding its pixels.

 The stats are clear.
 More and more people are cutting the cord to traditional cable.
 In fact, there’s an entire generation of consumers we now call “cord-nevers.”
 If you have kids under the age of 20, you know what I’m talking about.
 Who thought anyone would ever enjoy watching full episodes of Black Mirror on a damn phone?
 Forget the TV.
 Those tiny screens seem good enough.
 Weirdos.

 This massive change in consumer behavior, fueled by HD-level WiFi and giant computer screens called TVs, means that marketers are increasingly able to target individuals and households, not “people who watch these shows.”
 To me, it’s very, very clear where we’re headed.
 The days where we purchase audiences in bulk based upon a very limited data set of reported numbers are limited.
 You gotta get your head around buying individuals and households, not shows.
 We’re nomadic.
 We jump all over the place.
 We jump from show to show on any given night.
 Add YouTube — THE WORLD’S LARGEST WEB SITE — and you know what I’m talking about.
 That rabbit hole of watching endless car chases is real shit.